A Lifting principle of curves under exponential-type maps: Introduction

 \item Extension of the Avez–Seifert theorem in Lorentzian geometry: the standard global hyperbolicity assumption is replaced by the weaker {\em causal continuation property} (Definition \ref{def1}, Theorem \ref{thmclave3}).
 This substantially broadens the scope of that foundational result in Lorentzian geometry, which among other perks has found broad applications in general relativity, where the existence of such geodesics carries a well-established physical interpretation as light rays and freely-falling particles with mass, playing a crucial role for examples in most of the all-important singularity theorems. \end{itemize}

-Last but not least, our result are crucial to overcome the challenges posed by the e\-xis\-ten\-ce of the so-called {\em self-conjugate points} when addressing the notion of {\em geodesic homotopy} — a notion first introduced in \cite{CFH2} as a tool for finding closed geodesics.
+Last but not least, our result is crucial to overcome the challenges posed by the e\-xis\-ten\-ce of the so-called {\em self-conjugate points} when addressing the notion of {\em geodesic homotopy} — a notion first introduced in \cite{CFH2} as a tool for finding closed geodesics.
 In fact, as de\-mons\-tra\-ted in \cite{CF}, geodesic homotopy can, with the results established here, be applied in full generality, without the need to exclude self-conjugate points by hand.
 We are thus able to either produce new results on closed geodesics or enhance existing ones (see \cite{CF} for further details).

 The remainder of this paper is structured as follows.
-In Section \ref{section1}, we introduce the key definitions and present the main results.
-Section \ref{dos} is devoted to establishing several preliminary technical lemmas that form the backbone of the subsequent analysis.
+In Section \ref{section1}, we introduce some key definitions and present the main theorem.
+Section \ref{dos} is devoted to yielding several preliminary results that form the backbone of the subsequent analysis.
 The proof of the main theorem is given in Section \ref{tres}.
-To illustrate the scope and significance of this result, Section \ref{s5} derives a series of novel and immediate consequences associated to the problem of geodesic connectedness on semi-Riemannian manifolds, with particular emphasis on the Riemannian and Lorentzian cases discussed earlier.
-Finally, in Section \ref{abstractlifting}, we show that the quasi-lifting framework developed here extends well beyond the exponential map, opening the door to broader applications in abstract geometric and dynamical settings.
+To illustrate the scope and significance of this result, Section \ref{s5} derives a series of novel and immediate consequences associated with the problem of geodesic connectedness on semi-Riemannian manifolds, with particular emphasis on the Riemannian and Lorentzian cases discussed earlier.
+Finally, in Section \ref{abstractlifting}, we show that the quasi-lifting framework developed here extends well beyond the exponential map, and applies to the natural maps associated with arbitrary vector fields on $TM$.